George Benjamin FORD, Jr. v. Pearl Rose Holland FORD.

 The majority holds that one who has wilfully, deliberately and with premeditation killed another may be enriched by inheriting from the victim‘s estate because the killer was found not to be criminally responsible for the murder by virtue of her insanity.
 In light of our state‘s recognition that insane criminals are guilty of the crimes they commit and are personally and morally responsible for those crimes, I find the majority‘s position to be untenable.
 I thus respectfully dissent.

-This Court adopted "the slayer's rule" in Price v.
+This Court adopted “the slayer‘s rule” in Price v.
 Hitaffer, 164 Md.
 505, 165 A. 470 (1933), on the basis that allowing a murderer to inherit from the estate of his victim is repugnant to public policy.
-The Court applied the equitable rule that "no one shall be permitted to profit by his own fraud, to take advantage of his own wrong, to found any claim upon his own iniquity or to acquire property by his own crime," id. at 506 and 511, 165 A.2d 470, and held that a killer, by virtue of his murderous act, acquires no beneficial interest in the estate of his victim.
+The Court applied the equitable rule that “no one shall be permitted to profit by his own fraud, to take advantage of his own wrong, to found any claim upon his own iniquity or to acquire property by his own crime,” id. at 506 and 511, 165 A. 470, and held that a killer, by virtue of his murderous act, acquires no beneficial interest in the estate of his victim.
 Id. at 508, 165 A.2d 470.

 As the majority recognizes in Part III of its opinion, an insane murderer who has been found to have acted with the requisite intent or mens rea has committed the crime of murder.
 See Langworthy v.
 State, 284 Md.
 588, 399 A.2d 578 (1978); see also Pouncey v.
 State, 297 Md.
 264, 465 A.2d 475 (1983).
 He is guilty, and his insanity neither justifies nor excuses his act.
-His misdeed is equally abhorrent as a murder committed by one sane, and although the criminal consequence imprisonment will be dispensed with, the murderer has not been forgiven.
+His misdeed is equally abhorrent as a murder committed by one sane, and although the criminal consequence—imprisonment—will be dispensed with, the murderer has not been forgiven.

-Our legislature has clearly shown that the purpose of adjudging the killer's sanity is not to determine whether the crime will be annulled, but to determine whether the killer should be criminally punished.
-Code (1982, 1985 Cum.
-Supp.), § 12-108 of the Health General Article, sets forth the test for insanity:
+Our legislature has clearly shown that the purpose of adjudging the killer‘s sanity is not to determine whether the

-(a) Test In general. a defendant is not criminally responsible for criminal conduct if, at the time of that conduct, the defendant, because of a mental disorder or mental retardation, lacks substantial capacity:
+(a) Test—In general.—a defendant is not criminally responsible for criminal conduct if, at the time of that conduct, the defendant, because of a mental disorder or mental retardation, lacks substantial capacity:

 (1) To appreciate the criminality of that conduct; or